pipethedev/poylmarket-trader/DESIGN.md

 #### Order Flow: UI Dashboard vs Direct API

 As a bonus, I built a UI dashboard to interact with the order endpoints.
+The frontend application is deployed and available at: **https://polymart-trader-client.brimble.app/**

 The order flow differs depending on whether users interact through the UI or directly via the API:

 **UI Dashboard Flow (Wallet-Connected Users):**